SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-We more closely analyzed the effectiveness of \sysname's each of three techniques: node clustering, BCC, and ciphertext compression.
+We more closely analyzed the effectiveness of \sysname's each of three techniques: computation clustering, BCC, and ciphertext compression.

-\para{Node Clustering:} \autoref{fig:result-node-clustering} shows the number of node clusters across various clustering intensity $t$ (0\% $\sim$ 100\%), where two nodes $n_i$ and $n_j$ get co-clustered if $\frac{|\mathit{n_i.val} - \mathit{n_j.val}|}{\textbf{MAX}(\mathit{n_i.name}) - \textbf{MIN}(\mathit{n_i.name})} < t$.
-The success of clustering gradually decreased as we increased the intensity $t$.
-For example, when intensity $t=0.2$, on average 2,388 nodes in XGBoost got clustered into 46 node clusters (i.e., $\frac{46}{2388} = 51.9$x node reduction rate).
-While the bigger clustering intensity gave a higher opportunity of node clustering, the effectiveness of clustering (i.e., node reduction rate) did not increase anymore when $t$ was greater than 0.4.
-Meanwhile, \autoref{tab:result-node-clustering-accuracy} shows that the inference accuracy was sustained even in high $t$ values, because after each step of node clustering, we re-test the inference accuracy of the updated XGBoost model and abort the change if the accuracy changes.
+\para{Node Clustering:} \autoref{fig:result-node-clustering} shows the number of node clusters across various clustering intensities $s$ (0.0 $\sim$ 1.0), where two nodes $n_i$ and $n_j$ are co-clustered if $\frac{|\mathit{n_i.val} - \mathit{n_j.val}|}{\textbf{MAX}(\mathit{n_i.name}) - \textbf{MIN}(\mathit{n_i.name})} < s$.
+The success of clustering gradually decreased as we increased the intensity $s$.
+For example, when intensity $s=0.2$, on average, 2,388 nodes in XGBoost were clustered into 46 node clusters (i.e., $\frac{46}{2388} = 51.9$x node reduction rate).
+While the greater clustering intensity provided a higher opportunity for node clustering, the effectiveness of clustering (i.e., node reduction rate) did not increase further when $s$ was greater than 0.4. \autoref{tab:result-node-clustering-accuracy} shows that the average model accuracy across all benchmarks (measured by the testing datasets) does not drop below 0.90 even with high $s$ values, because after each round of node clustering, we validate (by using the validation datasets) the inference accuracy of the updated XGBoost model and abort the change if the model accuracy decreases.
+This way, we preserve model correctness even under aggressive clustering.

-\para{Path Clustering:} The first-half columns of \autoref{tab:path-pbs} show the statistics of path clustering.
-The effectiveness of path clustering varied across benchmarks.
-The median total number of paths in XGBoost models was 1193, which were clustered into 727 distinct clusters.
-In other words, the median reduction rate of the number of homomorphic rotations for SumPath computation and packing was $\frac{1193}{727}$ = 1.64x.
-In each benchmark, maximum 6 paths were identical in median (i.e., the paths having the same aggregate threshold conditions).

-\para{Blind Code Conversion:} The second-half columns of \autoref{tab:path-pbs} show the computation overhead of BCC.
-A majority of the overhead came from the rotation operations for blind shuffling.
-This overhead increased with the total number of unique tree paths in the model.
-The median computation time was 55ms $\sim$ 60ms for 8-bit, 16-bit, and 32-bit data sizes.
+\autoref{tab:path-clustering} shows the statistics for the number of eliminated paths by path clustering.
+On average, the technique eliminated 21.48\% of paths in a given model.
+Path clustering is effective if a target model has a large number of tree paths having the same set of un-ordered path conditions.
+For example, the Heart dataset's XGBoost model has 3084 total tree paths, of which 45.1\% have overlaps in path conditions.
+On the other hand, the Elevator benchmark did not gain much benefit from this technique because it does not have much overlap in path conditions.